Rules Nugget (GURPS): Revised Toughness

 Toughness and shock

-The default way to handle shock from blows is also the easiest: Compute shock as final damage times any appropriate multiple (such as doubled vs the groin).
-If Toughness absorbs all damage, then there's no shock.
+The default way to handle shock from blows is also the easiest: Compute shock as final damage (after DR, Toughness, etc.) times any appropriate multiple (such as doubled vs the groin).
+If Toughness absorbs all damage, then there’s no shock.

 Another option is to calculate shock from damage before Toughness, and then subtract Toughness from shock.
-That's a little more complex, but allows high-shock attacks (there's that groin again) to inflict shock even when Toughness shrugs off actual injury.
+That’s a little more complex, but allows high-shock attacks (hello again, groin!) to inflict shock even when Toughness shrugs off actual injury.

 Free Toughness

-Toughness equal to ST/5 (rounded down) becomes automatic for all creatures, at no cost.
-Buy additional Toughness as above.
-Or, if by chance you use some alternate scheme for ST (like this), set the cost of added Toughness to 30% the cost of added ST.
+Alternately, the GM could include Toughness as a free, innate component of ST. Under this option, Toughness equal to ST/5 (rounded down) is automatic for all creatures, at no cost.
+Additional Toughness is still available, as above.
+(Or, if by chance you use some alternate scheme for ST (like this), set the cost of added Toughness to 30% the cost of added ST.)

-This option offers a nice consistency in character abilities: Any character creature of a certain strength will be certain to sport an appropriate (or better) resistance to injury.
+This option offers a nice consistency in character abilities: Any creature of a certain strength will be certain to sport an appropriate and generally predictable resistance to impacts.
+But it also adds benefit to ST for no extra cost, so use it with caution.
 (Be sure to also consider the issues discussed under Balancing Toughness and damage.)

 Required Toughness

-As a middle ground between optional purchase of Toughness and the above free Toughness, you could require the suggested point cost for any and all Toughness, but also require that all characters purchase the suggested level (or higher).
-That too offers consistency in character design, at the expense of telling players where to direct some character points.
+As a middle ground between optional purchase of Toughness and the above built-in Toughness, you can require that all characters purchase the suggested level (or higher), but also charge for it (no freebies!).
+That too offers consistency in character design, though for good or bad, it also tells players where to direct some of their character points.

 When to use it

-Toughness is a tool for those GMs who want a little extra combat detail; using it consistently across characters and creatures adds a very realistic element.
-At the same time, hefty levels of Toughness are a fantastic way to build cinematic heroes that shrug off all sorts of bone-cracking blows, without the invulnerability of DR.
+Toughness is a tool for those GMs who want a little extra combat detail.
+Using it consistently across characters and creatures adds a very realistic element.
+At the same time, added levels of Toughness are a fantastic way to build cinematic heroes that shrug off all sorts of bone-cracking blows, without the invulnerability of DR.

 Connections